defi-ventures/ethermint/README.md

 8. Acquire test tokens from the team for the address generated from the mnemonic

-9. Add your key to keyring
+9. Add your key to keyring if you have not already added
 ```bash
 ./build/blockxd keys add <> --recover
 ```